Cecilapp/statidocs/pages/docs/Introduction/1-Getting Started.md

 ---
 # Getting started

-_Statidocs_ is a powerful documentation theme on top of [Cecil](https://cecil.app), a static site generator.
+_Statidocs_ is a powerful documentation starter on top of [Cecil](https://cecil.app), a static site generator.

 ## Installation